The Basics of Outbound Projects

 4.1 Recommended Efficiency Factors for Predictive Dialers

-When using a predictive dialer, you may want to consider the followings.
+When using a predictive dialer, you may want to consider the following.

-- Average available time should no more than 40 seconds
+- Average available time should be no more than 40 seconds

 - Afterwork time should not exceed 5 seconds